tag/assignment-docker-html/README.md

 The `-it` flag allows you to run an interactive `bash` session. `bash` is the name of the command line shell available in Docker images.

 Once inside, you can `ls` and `cd` to poke around.
 Try to find your document root!
+(Hint: it's where we copied files to.)
 When finished, exit `bash` with the `exit` command.

 # Make the table sortable.